In a rush? Our top choice is the Cuisinart DCC-450BK Coffee Maker.

 When it comes to material, coffee makers are usually made of either plastic, steel or glass.
 In some cases, they might be made of a combination of these materials.

 Plastic is the lowest quality material of the three, but that also makes it cheaper.
 Just make sure it’s BPA-free, which means it doesn’t release toxins when heated.
+(Similar as you would put a piping hot coffee in a plastic cup.)

 Steel is obviously the most durable option.
 Plus, steel coffee makers always look luxurious, regardless of their price tag.